remult/remult/docs/tutorials/angular/backend-methods.md

 ## Set All Tasks as Un/completed
 Let's add two buttons to the todo app: "Set all as completed" and "Set all as uncompleted".

-1. Add a `setAll` async method to the `AppComponent` class, which accepts a `completed` boolean argument and sets the value of the `completed` field of all the tasks accordingly.
+1. Add a `setAll` async method to the `TodoComponent` class, which accepts a `completed` boolean argument and sets the value of the `completed` field of all the tasks accordingly.

-   *src/app/app.component.ts*
+   *src/app/todo/todo.component.ts*
    ```ts
    async setAll(completed: boolean) {
      for (const task of await this.taskRepo.find()) {